 Almost all of our kids are dam-raised.
 It is against our philosophy to take babies away from their mothers and raise them on a bottle unless there is some extraordinary circumstance.
 For years that meant things like premature birth, hypothermia, dam rejecting baby, etc. These types of situations are truly extraordinary, as one of the things we like about Nigerians is their excellent mothering ability.
 However, in recent years, we have had more does giving birth to quadruplets and quintuplets and even first fresheners giving birth to triplets or more.

 Because goats only have two teats, and younger does don’t produce as much as older does, we may also bottle-feed kids if we are concerned that they may not get enough milk while being raised on mom.
-So we do have a varying number of bottle babies available each year, usually somewhere between two and five annually.
+So we do have a varying number of bottle babies available each year, usually somewhere between two and four annually.
 We realize that some people believe goats must be bottle-fed if you want friendly goats; however, we disagree.
 Our herd includes both dam-raised and bottle-fed adults, and you can’t tell them apart based on their personalities.
 If you want friendly goats, you need to spend time with them, and if you don’t have time to spend with them, then you shouldn’t be getting them in the first place.

 All breeding quality animals are sold with registration papers or with a registration application with ADGA.
 They can also be registered with AGS and NDGA.
 Our tattoo sequence is registered with all three registries.
 We will not knowingly sell any animal with papers if it has a serious fault or disqualification.
 We cannot guarantee mature height on a kid, but none of our goats are over the maximum height.